Renn Hampden

-Renn Dickson Hampden (29 March 1793 – 23 April 1868) was an English Anglican clergyman.
-His liberal tendencies led to conflict with traditionalist clergy in general and the supporters of Tractarianism during the years he taught at the University of Oxford (1829–1846) which coincided with a period of rapid social change and heightened political tensions.
+Renn Dickson Hampden (29 March 1793 – 23 April 1868) was a British Anglican clergyman of evangelical sympathy who contested the supporters of Tractarianism whilst he taught at the University of Oxford between 1829 and 1846.

-His support for the campaign for the admission of non-Anglicans to the Universities of Cambridge and Oxford was unpopular at the time (1834) and led to serious protests when he was nominated to the Regius Professorship of Divinity two years later.
-His election as Bishop of Hereford became a cause celebre in Victorian religious controversies because it raised questions about the royal prerogative in the appointment of bishops and the role of the prime minister.
-He administered the diocese with tolerance and charity without being involved in any further controversy for nearly twenty years.
+His support for the admission of non-Anglicans to the Universities of Cambridge and Oxford was unpopular and motivated protests against his appointment as Regius Professor of Divinity.
+His subsequent election as Bishop of Hereford provoked challenges to the use of royal prerogative to appoint bishops.

-Early life, education and parish ministries
+Early life, education, and parish ministries

-He was born in Barbados, where his father was colonel of militia, on Good Friday in 1793, and was educated at Oriel College, Oxford.
+He was born in Barbados, where his father was a colonel of the militia, on Good Friday 1793.
+He was related to Colonel Thomas Moody, ADC, CRE WI, Kt., whose seat at Berrywood House, Millbrook Road (now Freemantle), Hampshire, which is now demolished, he frequently visited.

-He took his B.A. degree in 1813 with first-class honours in both classics and mathematics and in the following year, he obtained the chancellor's prize for a Latin essay.
-Shortly afterwards, he was elected a fellow of Oriel College.
-Election to these fellowships was by special examination intended to select the best possible minds and Hampden became a member of the group known as the "Noetics" who were Whigs in politics and freely critical of traditional religious orthodoxy.
-He was reputedly one of the milder but most learned of them.
-John Keble and Thomas Arnold were also fellows during this period.
-He left the university in 1816 and held successively a number of curacies.
+He was educated at Oriel College, Oxford, at which he received the degree of B. A. in 1813, with first-class honours in both classics and mathematics, and the chancellor's prize for a Latin essay in 1814.
+He was subsequently elected as a fellow of Oriel College and became a moderate member of the Oriel Noetics, who were sociopolitical Whigs who were critical of religious orthodoxy.

 In 1827, he published Essays on the Philosophical Evidence of Christianity, followed by a volume of Parochial Sermons illustrative of the Importance of the Revelation of God in Jesus Christ (1828).